Bearded Dragon Skin Shedding

 Ways to help your bearded dragon whilst they are shedding

 Ensure that their enclosure has decor items that can assist them to slough off those dead scales.
 This can be anything with a rough (not sharp) texture including branches, logs and rocks.
 This is the most important tip for helping a bearded dragon who’s shedding skin, as this is the way they would do it in the wild.

 Soak your bearded dragon.
-If you’re not already doing so bearded dragons should be bathed regularly.
+If you’re not already doing so bearded dragons can be bathed regularly.
 The benefits of doing this are;

 - It’s a good way to keep them clean.